 Notification Date means 25 January 2013, being the date that the notice of requirement for the Designation was publicly notified;

-Owner means the owner(s) for the time being of the Burdened Land, and includes the Owner’s successors in title as owners of the Burdened Land;
+Owner means the registered owner(s) for the time being of the Burdened Land, and includes the Owner’s successors in title as owners of the Burdened Land;

 Railway means the railway to be operated within the Railway Tunnels, and includes the railway lines and associated services and infrastructure, and the rail vehicles to be operated on those lines;

 Railway Land means the stratum estate in freehold that has been acquired for railway purposes described as Section 33 on SO Plan 470830, being 139m² more or less;

 Railway Tunnels means the railway tunnels and underground stations referred to in background recital A, including all infrastructure associated with the Railway Tunnels, and including all modifications or additions to them at any time;

 Restricted Work means any excavation, building, foundations, piles or other work of any nature within the Covenant Area;